Optimized study design, precise site selection and faster patient search and identification for clinical research - in real time.

 Q: What methods are available to connect the data from the hospital information system?

 A: Clinerion uses an advanced, proprietary data extraction technology, which offers a number of advantages over existing technologies, including a detailed data model developed specifically for clinical research, ease of use and administration, built-in automatic data transfer to the Clinerion server, support from Clinerion, and regular updates to keep the model in line with future needs.
-In addition, the Clinerion technology solution can extract patient records from any data warehouse through other protocols, including i2b2, OMOP, FHIR/HL7, etc., and proprietary APIs.
+In addition, the Clinerion Patient Network Explorer can extract patient records from any data warehouse through other protocols, including i2b2, OMOP, FHIR/HL7, etc., and proprietary APIs.

 Q: What is the data lag?